kayefalaminiano/cse15l-lab-reports/lab3.md

 `written_2/travel_guides/berlitz1/HandRHawaii.txt`

 Here, we are trying to find where the file `HandRHawaii.txt` in the `written_2` directory is.
-When doing so, the output tell us the location of the file, with it being in the `berlitz1`, which is located in the `travel_guides` subdirectory
+When doing so, the output tell us the location of the file, with it being in the `berlitz1`, which is located in the `travel_guides` subdirectory.

 Another way is: